balanced/balanced-docs/overview/rev1/guides/escrow.rst

   :body_class: alert alert-green

   Balanced does not collect interest of any kind on funds in escrow.
-  Transactions involving credit cards and bank accounts associated to your marketplace are free of charge.
+  Transactions involving bank accounts associated to the marketplace owner customer are free of charge.

+|

 Pre-funding Escrow
 ------------------------